mbasso/refraction/docs/api/GetHistory.md

 # `getHistory()`

-Return the history of published events.
+Returns the history of published events.

 #### Returns